The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Methodology

-We used photometry from the COSMOS2015 catalog \citep{2016ApJS..224...24L} measured within 30 broad-, intermediate-, and narrow-band filters from \textit{GALEX} NUV to \textit{Spitzer}/IRAC ch2 ($4.5~\mathrm{\mu m}$), as listed in Table 3 of \citet{2016ApJS..224...24L}.
-For CFHT, Subaru, and UltraVISTA photometry, we used the fluxes measured in $3\arcsec$-diameter aperture and applied the offsets provided in the catalog to convert them to the total fluxes.
+We used photometry from the COSMOS2015 catalog \citep{2016ApJS..224...24L} measured within 30 broad-, intermediate-, and narrowband filters from GALEX near-UV to Spitzer/IRAC ch2 ($4.5~\mathrm{\mu m}$), as listed in Table 3 of \citet{2016ApJS..224...24L}.
+For CFHT, Subaru, and UltraVISTA photometry, we used the fluxes measured in a $3\arcsec$ diameter aperture and applied the offsets provided in the catalog to convert them to the total fluxes.

-As noted above, a key feature of the analysis is that we exclude all the photometric bands whose rest-frame central wavelengths are within $1960\textrm{\AA}\le\lambda_\mathrm{cen}/(1+z)\le2440\textrm{\AA}$ to ensure that the SED fitting is not affected by the SED of the galaxy in the region of the $2175~\textrm{\AA}$ bump feature.
+As noted above, a key feature of the analysis is that we exclude all of the photometric bands whose rest-frame central wavelengths are within $1960\textrm{\AA}\le\lambda_\mathrm{cen}/(1+z)\le2440\textrm{\AA}$ to ensure that the SED fitting is not affected by the SED of the galaxy in the region of the 2175~{\AA} bump feature.
+The number of filters excluded is four or five, depending on the redshift.
 The resulting SED fit is therefore quite independent of whether the actual attenuation curve of the galaxy in question does or does not have a UV bump feature.

 One complicating fact is the presence of several sharp spectral features in the galaxy spectra, arising from absorption and emission in the ISM, which are not included in the stellar templates.
 This was dealt with in the SED fitting by applying small corrections to the photometry of the filters whose rest-frame central wavelengths are in the range 1500--2900~{\AA}.
-Applying this correction is important in order to obtain the best possible continuum template for comparison with the observed spectrum.
+Applying this correction is important in order to obtain the best possible continuum model for comparison with the observed spectrum.
 These corrections were determined using a stacked spectrum of the entire sample (see Section \ref{sec:stacking}) to estimate the effects of these spectral lines for each of the photometric bands at the redshift of a given galaxy.
-In doing so, we ignore the possible variation of the strengths of the spectral features from galaxy to galaxy.
-Although these effects are small ($<5\%$) in most photometric bands, some strong absorption lines in the red side (i.e., Fe\,{\sc ii}$\lambda$2344,2374,2382,2586,2600 and Mg\,{\sc ii}$\lambda$2796,2803) could cause $\gtrsim10\%$ reduction of the fluxes in the intermediate and/or narrow bands that sample these particular wavelengths.
+Most individual spectra indeed do not have high enough S/Ns to allow accurate determination of the effects of the ISM emission and absorption features.
+Therefore, we here ignore the possible galaxy-to-galaxy variations of the strengths of these features.
+Although these effects of the ISM features are small ($<5\%$) in most photometric bands, some strong absorption lines in the red side (i.e., Fe\,{\sc ii}~$\lambda$2344,~2374,~2382,~2586,~2600 and Mg\,{\sc ii}~$\lambda$2796,~2803) could cause $\gtrsim10\%$ reduction of the fluxes in the intermediate and/or narrow bands that sample these particular wavelengths.